 The conjecture in the paper is that reality embodies fundamental replicating information structures.
 These replicators have been named femes (fundamental-emes).
 This perspective changes how we understand the search for a Theory of Everything.
 The ToE is redefined as the set of transformations femes can cause in reality.
 Inspired by constructor theory, we consider reality to follow a generalized theory of information dynamics, characterised by knowledge and its evolution through time.
 The process of knowledge becoming embodied by and replicating within replicators results in the form of the universe at all levels of abstraction.
 Universal Darwinism extends beyond genes, memes, and temes to propose the existence of femes.
 There are five falsifiable predictions from this work.
 We hope to inspire physicists to use evolutionary ideas, like ECCs, as heuristics for guiding further research.
-Our aim is to encourage others to consider the value of a generalized theory of information dynamics and to further conjecture and criticism in the field, especially considering the recent work on the Second Law of Infodynamics [17] and Assembly Theory [18].
+Our aim is to encourage others to consider the value of a generalized theory of information dynamics [17] and Assembly Theory [18].